We found 4 providers matching hip replacement and who accept PacifiCare PPO near Orange, CA.

 All Interests: Hip Problems, Hip Arthroscopy, Shoulder Problems, Partial Knee Replacement, MAKOplasty, Fractures, ...
 (Read more)

-Dr. Robert Grumet is a physician who specializes in orthopedics/orthopedic surgery and sports medicine.
+Dr. Robert Grumet works as an orthopedist and sports medicine specialist.
+Before completing his residency at a hospital affiliated with the University of California, Irvine, Dr. Grumet attended medical school at the University of Southern California (USC), Keck School of Medicine.
 Areas of particular interest for Dr. Grumet include sports health.
-Dr. Grumet is affiliated with St. Joseph Hospital Affiliated Physicians (SJHAP) and St. Joseph Hospital - Orange, CA. Before completing his residency at a hospital affiliated with the University of California, Irvine, Dr. Grumet attended medical school at the University of Southern California (USC), Keck School of Medicine.
-The average patient rating for Dr. Grumet is 5.0 stars out of 5.
-He honors Blue Cross/Blue Shield, HealthSmart, and Coventry, in addition to other insurance carriers.
-Dr. Grumet has received the distinction of Southern California Rising Stars.
+Dr. Grumet is rated 5.0 stars out of 5 by his patients.
+Blue Cross/Blue Shield, HealthSmart, and Coventry are among the insurance carriers that Dr. Grumet accepts.
+Dr. Grumet has received professional recognition including the following: Southern California Rising Stars.
+He is affiliated with St. Joseph Hospital Affiliated Physicians (SJHAP) and St. Joseph Hospital - Orange, CA.

 Relevant Interests: , hip replacement